Canon 1Ds vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the D5500 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1Ds and D5500 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds: